HobbaZ/Worthly-old/README.md

 When I click Signup

-Then I’m presented with the sing up page where I can create an account
+Then I’m presented with the signup page where I can create an account

 When I click Login